Views

 You'll still be able to track student progress and results from your teacher account.

-This comprehensive Grade 7-9 science worksheet provides a structured approach to understanding the theory of natural selection through both simulation and visual analysis.
-Students explore how variation and environmental pressure lead to survival of the fittest.
-By the end of these activities, learners will be able to explain the mechanisms of evolution with concrete evidence.
+This comprehensive Grade 8 science worksheet provides a structured approach to understanding the theory of natural selection through simulation and visual analysis.
+Students explore how genetic variation and environmental pressures lead to survival of the fittest, ultimately explaining the mechanisms of evolution with concrete evidence.

 At a Glance